Theft Defense Attorney in Utah

 When it comes to theft, Utah generally ties the punishment to the value of the item that was stolen.
 Stealing something worth $100 is obviously less of an issue than stealing something worth $10,000, after all.
 However, the categories are broad and even the lowest level of punishment involves up to 6 months of jail time.
 That means you really need an attorney to help you face any theft charge.

-Some people think lawyers only take big-shot cases where lots of money is involved, but we have shoplifting attorneys as well as embezzlement ones, petty theft lawyers as well as grand theft auto experts.
+Some people think lawyers only take big-shot cases where lots of money is involved, but we have Shoplifting Attorneys as well as Attorneys who specialize in embezzlement, petty theft lawyers as well as grand theft auto experts.
 It’s our creed that if you’ve been charged with petty theft, then you need a petty theft attorney and we’ll make sure you get one.

 Theft Charges in Utah